Anandashram Swami: Suspension of the Rathōtsav

 This time of financial shortcomings forced Swamiji to suspend the annual car festival (Rathōtsav) indefinitely.
 The Rathōtsav, despite being a celebration that united the community, would always guzzle a large portion of the matha's funds.
 Suspension of the festival seemed to him the only logical solution to the rapidly deteriorating financial situation.

 Instead a Sādhana Saptāha (week of prayer) was introduced.
 This event was held during a week in December every year (Usually 24 December to 30 December).
 This event took place every year at Shirali, Bangalore or Bombay: wherever Swamiji happened to be present.

 Sādhana Saptāha

 The Sādhana Saptāha was first introduced on 24 December 1940, which coincided with the Silver Jubilee of the ordination of Swamiji.
 This event would be held every year except for short breaks needed because of rice shortages or the Government's restriction of public gatherings.

 The week would consist of bhajans (devotional songs), Āshirvachans (Spiritual discourses) and Satsangs.
 Similar such public functions had been held under the aegis of Swami Sivananda at Benaras and in the mathas under Mata Ananda Mayi.
-The Sādhana Saptāha gave the community time to self-reflect and thus help with the community's enlightening.
+The Sādhana Saptāha gave the community time to self-reflect and thus help with the community's enlightenment.